Dependable darkening of cars and "part-time camper"

 If you want to hang up curtain rods in a camper without damaging the interior panelling with drilling, super magnets are a simple solution.
 Advantages are secure mounting and demounting without residue or scratches, provided that there is an iron sheet panelling in the upper window area.

 The bamboo rail can be easily drilled.
 The drill angle depends on the angle of the interior paneling.
 Use fitting screws (e.g. M4 like in the example) to attach pot magnets with an internal thread to the rail.
-The right rubber caps protect the paint from scratches and prevent magnets from sliding down.
+The right rubber caps protect the paint from scratches and prevent the magnets from sliding down.

 Another mounting version was submitted by Alexander S., who needed car curtains for his converted Ford Transit.
-He used pot magnets with internal thread and bought matching eyelet bolts.
+He used ITN-20 pot magnets with internal thread and bought matching eyelet bolts.
 A convenient alternative are eyelet magnets which are available at our online shop.
 He stitched a wide seam onto the homemade curtains so a threaded rod could be pushed through.

 Mr S first attached the magnets in the desired spot before sliding the threaded rod through the curtain seam.
 Next, he passed the threaded rod through the eyelets.
 To prevent the curtain rods from suddenly falling off while the camper van is moving, he attached hex nuts to the ends.
 In the pictures, you can see the final result of this clever mounting solution for car curtains.